Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/03-scalable-data-flows.md

 title: Scalable Data Flows
 ---

 With my CI/CD runners humming and Terraform modules orchestrating everything from S3 buckets to API Gateway, I set out to implement the most straightforward upload pipeline I could imagine: client → API Gateway → Lambda → S3.
-In development, this flow felt almost magical—one commit, one click in GitHub Actions, and I could watch a fresh S3 bucket appear in the console complete with IAM policies, CORS rules, and a working Lambda ready to accept file payloads.
-Switching between dev and prod was as trivial as choosing a different environment in the workflow inputs and watching Terraform seamlessly apply the right state.
+In development, this flow felt very coherent, one click in GitHub Actions, and I could watch a fresh S3 bucket appear in the console complete with IAM policies, CORS rules, and a working Lambda ready to accept file payloads.
+Switching between dev and prod was as simple as choosing a different environment in the workflow inputs and watching Terraform seamlessly apply the right state.

 <div align="center">
   <figure>